 It’s a convenient place to throw various half-edited snippets of text and explanations while I reorganise the rest of this site.
 It will probably get smaller over time as I clean stuff up and move things off to their own pages and write more detailed essays on these topics.

-What’s your novel about?
+What’s the novel about?

 The basic premise goes like this: What happens to New Zealand when the South Island becomes an independent state?
 The manuscript evolved as a mashup of speculative fiction, satirical social commentary and a tragic Bildungsroman, exploring the fragmentation of individual and collective identity through the experiences of people living on the extremist fringes of New Zealand and Australian society.